regolith-linux/website/content/en/docs/Reference/Releases/regolith-1.5-release-notes.md

 Regolith R1.5 is a feature release which includes several improvements and optimizations.
 To summarize, Regolith 1.5 ships simpler workspace management, a Rofi-based Look switcher, and numerous internal optimizations and cleanup.
 Read below for more details.

-{{% pageinfo %}}
-If you maintain your own i3 config file, note that the copy shipped in Regolith 1.5 has changed in that it reads more configuration from Xresources.
-The intention of this change is to require a full copy of the i3 config file <b>less often</b>, by allowing users to customize the system via Xresource overrides instead of copy/edit of the i3 config file.
-{{% /pageinfo %}}

 ## Known Issues

 Issues and fixes are being tracked in [this project](https://github.com/orgs/regolith-linux/projects/13).